 But you don’t need to choose your sailing or pay for your cruise in full.
 Just put down a small deposit, and you have plenty of time to choose once you return home.
 You can even book through your favorite cruise travel agent using this Future Cruise Deposit.

-Cruise pro tip: Even if you don’t have a WiFi package for your sailing, many cruise lines offer complimentary access to their own website—perfect for researching future cruises on board!
-Just make sure you’re in airplane mode and connected to the same free WiFi you use for the smartphone app.
+Cruise pro tip: Even if you don’t have an internet package for your sailing, many cruise lines offer complimentary access to their own website—perfect for researching future cruises on board!
+Just make sure you’re in airplane mode and connected to the same free Wi-Fi you use for the smartphone app.

 How to find out when and where the best sea day activities will be on your cruise